susanalima/javaScriptAndMe/process/README.md

 * process_option:
     * minified: for filtering transformed files and generating the hash values
-    * duplicated: for removing duplicated and generating unique ids and final output
+    * duplicated: for removing duplicated and generating unique ids and final output (should be run after running the minified option)
 * second_option:
-    * input_subdirectory: subdirectory inside input folder with the files to process (if process_option is minified)
     * similarity_score: int representing similarity threshold (should be 40) (if process_option is duplicated)

+If process_option is minified:
+* logs.txt in process/logs contains the logs of files that were filter because they were consider to be minified or obfuscated, or had parsing errors
+* pre_logs.txt contains the rest of the files and their corresponding hash values

+If process_option is duplicated:
+* logs.txt contains all logs for all files, filtered or not.
+Files that were not filtered are given a new name that is also present in the logs for full traceability
+* all files kept are renamed and stored in process/output

 ## Scripts

-init input, output and logs: `sudo ./scripts/init.sh`
+init input, output and logs: `./scripts/init.sh`

-clean input, output and logs: `sudo ./scripts/clean.sh`
+clean input, output and logs: `./scripts/clean.sh`